OpenNebula/website/content/product/operation_references/configuration_references/vm_states.md

 ## Diagram

-You can click on the following image to open it in a new window.
-For a simplified version of this diagram, please visit the [Managing Virtual Machines guide]({{% relref "../../virtual_machines_operation/virtual_machine_instances/vm_instances#vm-life-cycle-and-states" %}}).
+You can click on the following image to zoom into it.

 ![Virtual Machine States](/images/states-complete.png)